Political Science at MIT

 In addition to taking classes, I am continuously working on collaborative research with professors in MIT and Harvard, as I mentioned in the last report.
 In the project with a professor in MIT, I have started to analyze a huge dataset about tariffs data in the post World War II era.
 We try to combine this data with the data about FTA to conduct preliminary analysis on the effects of FDI on tariff rates.
 The other project, which I work with a professor and a student in Harvard, is now ready to present.
 This project aims to develop a new method in quantitative text analysis.
 We have decided to apply for a political science conference, which will be held in MIT this July.
 I am glad that we have made a good progress so far.
 Although, as a first-year student, taking classes is my primary task, research opportunity is another way to learn state-of-the-art methods and theories as well as how to organize research.
 I truly appreciate these chances to collaborate with great professors.

-To conclude, I would like to thank FUTI and the Ito Foundation U.S.A. to make this happen.
+To conclude, I would like to thank FUTI and the ITO FOUNDATION U.S.A. to make this happen.
 Especially, I truly appreciate Mr. Matsushita and Ms. Vaida for their continuous encouragement and generous support.
 Thank you very much.

 Struggling with problem sets for the econometrics class